DONATE NOW

 For the past 3 years, therefore, he has established a Catholic University "St. John Paul II", since his desire is to guide the young people of our diocese from kindergarten through college. giving them priests who can be their mentors to perpetuate Catholicism which is on the verge of extinction due to the secularization that is in full swing.

-And this is another challenge: in a poor, secularized country, and with the emergence of the coronavirus all over the world, how was it possible to think of going to Rome, and who would be willing to help us in this task?
+And this is another challenge: in a poor, secularized country and also with the coronavirus emergency around the world, how was it possible to think of going to Rome, and who would be willing to help us in this task?

 "In my diocese priests are on the verge of extinction due to the secularization that is in full swing."